-- a.
+a.
 Are there any environmental health hazards, including exposure to toxic chemicals, risk of fire and explosion, spill, or hazardous waste, that could occur as a result of this proposal?
 If so, describe.

-None - Describe any known or possible contamination at the site from present or past uses.
-None known - Describe existing hazardous chemicals/conditions that might affect project development and design.
+- Describe any known or possible contamination at the site from present or past uses.
+None. - Describe existing hazardous chemicals/conditions that might affect project development and design.
 This includes underground hazardous liquid and gas transmission pipelines located within the project area and in the vicinity.
-None - Describe any toxic or hazardous chemicals that might be stored, used, or produced during the project's development or construction, or at any time during the operating life of the project.
-None - Describe special emergency services that might be required.
-Only as required for normal construction safety procedures - 5) Proposed measures to reduce or control environmental health hazards, if any: None
+None. - Describe any toxic or hazardous chemicals that might be stored, used, or produced during the project's development or construction, or at any time during the operating life of the project.
+None. - Describe special emergency services that might be required.
+None.

+Proposed measures to reduce or control environmental health hazards, if any: None required.

+b.
+Noise

+1) What types of noise exist in the area which may affect your project (for example:

+traffic, equipment, operation, other)?
+Sources of noise include residential traffic along 4th st, and vehicular traffic utilizing the parking lot adjacent to the sites East side.

-- Noise typical construction noise that will be contained to hours as required by the city - 1) What types of noise exist in the area which may affect your project (for example: traffic, equipment, operation, other)?
-Very minor traffic.
-Some heavy machinery.
-Some saws, pneumatic nail guns.
-There are large natural buffers between proposed construction site and adjoining properties. - 2) What types and levels of noise would be created by or associated with the project on a short-term or a long-term basis (for example: traffic, construction, operation, other)?
+2) What types and levels of noise would be created by or associated with the project on a short-term or a long-term basis (for example: traffic, construction, operation, other)?
 Indicate what hours noise would come from the site.
+Short-term noise from construction traffic and equipment.
+Long-term noise typical to a single family development.

-Traffic limited to deliver of materials and site workers.
-Use of large equipment periodic and mostly at the beginning of the project, first 30 to 60 days. - 3) Proposed measures to reduce or control noise impacts, if any: Use during daytime hours, 8am to 5 pm.
-All equipment will have muffling as required by state and local code.
+3) Proposed measures to reduce or control noise impacts, if any: No noise mitigation is required for this proposal.